James4Ever0/notes/Cloud based Github Web IDE, VSCode auto commit and lightweight terminal IDE.md

 ---
 title: 'Cloud based Github Web IDE, VSCode auto commit and lightweight terminal IDE'
 created: '2022-07-21T14:02:12.739Z'
-modified: '2022-07-21T15:04:00.395Z'
+modified: '2022-07-21T15:05:24.903Z'
 ---

 # Cloud based Github Web IDE, VSCode auto commit and lightweight terminal IDE

 can we mount git repo as user filesystem?

-usually read-only github/git filesystems, but this one is different. [it](https://github.com/danishprakash/githubfs) is backed by [writable github apis](https://pygithub.readthedocs.io/en/latest/examples/Repository.html#update-a-file-in-the-repository)
+usually read-only github/git filesystems, but this one is different. [it](https://github.com/danishprakash/githubfs) is backed by [writable github apis](https://pygithub.readthedocs.io/en/latest/examples/Repository.html#update-a-file-in-the-repository). this pygithub has trending api(maybe?) which is useful for propaganda.

 cloud based github ide includes gitpod.io, github.dev, pythonanywhere but these are with serious limitations, most importantly without autocommit or too restricted to write code.